 Scope creep happens in the project for following reasons:

-- Due to interference from the client.
+- Interference from the client.

-- Due to an incomplete scope statement.
+- An incomplete scope statement.

-- Due to a poor change control system.
+- A poor change control system.

-- Due to miss-communication among the team members.
+- Miss-communication among the team members.

-Consequences of scope creep may include delayed schedule and cost overrun.
+Consequences of scope creep may include a delayed schedule and cost overrun.
 If you do not control the scope creep, then you may have problems with successfully completing your project, or in severe cases it may be terminated.

-Suppose you are building a 100 foot wall for the client, and client comes to the team and asks them to increase the length of wall by one foot.
-Team members think that there is a lot of material lying around on the site, and it will make no difference to them to build just one foot of the wall; therefore, they go ahead and build the extra length of wall.
+Suppose you are building a 100-foot wall for the client, and client comes to the team and asks them to increase the length of wall by one foot.
+Team members think there is a lot of material lying around on the site, and it will make no difference to them to build just one foot of the wall; therefore, they go ahead and build the extra length of wall.